ajay-aj-08/Compiler_Design/README.md

+# Create README content similar in style to the shown format

+readme_content = """
-# Virtual Compiler Implementation using Python
+🧠 Virtual Compiler Implementation using Python

 📌 Project Overview

-This project presents a simplified implementation of a compiler using Python.
+This project demonstrates the complete working of a compiler through its six major phases using Python.
-It demonstrates how a high-level source program is processed step by step through all the major phases of compilation.

-The purpose of this project is to understand the internal workflow of a compiler in a structured and practical manner.
-Each phase is implemented independently to clearly show its individual responsibility in the compilation process.

-🧠 Objective

-The main objective of this project is to:

-Understand the working of compiler phases

-Learn how source code is analyzed and transformed
+It simulates how a real compiler processes source code step-by-step and converts it into target machine instructions.

-Implement theoretical compiler concepts using Python

-Simulate the transformation from source code to machine-level instructions

 🏗️ Compiler Phases Implemented
-1️⃣ Lexical Analysis
+1. Lexical Analysis

-This phase scans the source code and converts it into tokens.
-Tokens include keywords, identifiers, operators, numbers, and separators.

-Example:

-int a = 5;

-Output:

-KEYWORD      : int
-IDENTIFIER   : a
-OPERATOR     : =
-NUMBER       : 5
-SEPARATOR    : ;
-2️⃣ Syntax Analysis
+2. Syntax Analysis

-This phase checks whether the sequence of tokens follows the defined grammar rules.
-It ensures that the structure of the statement is valid.

-Example:

-a = b + c

-Output:

-Syntax is VALID
-3️⃣ Semantic Analysis

-This phase performs logical validation such as:

-Checking if variables are declared before use

-Detecting redeclaration errors

-Ensuring correct variable usage

-Example:

-int a
-a = 10

-Output:

-Semantic Analysis Successful
+3. Semantic Analysis
-4️⃣ Intermediate Code Generation (ICG)
+4. Intermediate Code Generation

-This phase generates an intermediate representation of the code, typically in the form of Three Address Code (TAC).

-Example:

-a = b + c * d

-Output:

-t1 = c * d
-t2 = b + t1
-a = t2
-5️⃣ Code Optimization
+5. Code Optimization

-This phase improves the intermediate code by removing redundant operations and simplifying expressions wherever possible.

-Example:

-t1 = c * d
-t2 = b + t1
-a = t2

-Optimized Output:

-a = b + c * d
-6️⃣ Code Generation
+6. Code Generation

-This final phase converts the optimized intermediate code into simple machine-like instructions.

-Supported Instructions:

-MOV

-ADD

-MUL

-SUB

-Example:

-t1 = c * d

-Output:

-MOV R1, c
-MUL R1, d
-MOV t1, R1
 📂 Project Structure

 Compiler-Design/
 │
 ├── Phase1_Lexical/